risk-first/website/risks/Software-Dependency-Risk.md

 ### Conway's Law

-Due to channel bandwidth limitations, if the dependency is being written by another person, another team or in another country, [Communication Risk](Communication-Risk.md) piles up.<!-- tweet-end -->  When this happens, you will want to minimise the interface complexity _as much as possible_, since the more complex the interface, the worse the [Communication Risk](Communication-Risk.md) will be.
+Due to channel bandwidth limitations, if the dependency is being written by another person, another team or in another country, [Communication Risk](Communication-Risk.md) piles up.
+When this happens, you will want to minimise the interface complexity _as much as possible_, since the more complex the interface, the worse the [Communication Risk](Communication-Risk.md) will be.
 The tendency then is to make the interfaces between teams or people _as simple as possible_, modularising along these organisational boundaries.

 In essence, this is Conway's Law: